International Rabbit Day

 Introduction

-It's time to hop on over to International Rabbit Day on the fourth Saturday in September!
+It's time to hop on over to International Rabbit Day on the last Saturday of September!
 This day was created to recognize and honor these adorable, fluffy creatures and all they bring to our lives.
 Rabbits were first domesticated over 1,500 years ago and have since become one of the most popular pets in the world.
 Whether you already own a rabbit or are just looking for an excuse to cuddle up with one, International Rabbit Day is the perfect opportunity to show your appreciation for these furry friends.
 So grab your bunny ears and join in the celebration!

 History of International Rabbit Day